Motaz-gamal-77/Credit-Card-Fraud-Monitoring-and-Analysis-Data-Pipeline-ITI-GP/README.md

 ## 📌 Overview
-This project delivers a **fully integrated real-time and batch data pipeline** to detect, predict, and monitor fraudulent credit card transactions with **high accuracy** and **minimal latency**.
+This project delivers a **fully integrated real-time and batch data pipeline** to detect and monitor fraudulent credit card transactions with **high accuracy** and **minimal latency**.
 The solution leverages **streaming analytics, predictive modeling, and interactive dashboards** to empower financial institutions with immediate fraud alerts and deep historical insights.

 ## 🚀 Features
 - **Real-time fraud prediction** using Apache Kafka & Spark Structured Streaming.